DynamicWhiteHat/pysolar/README.md

 # pysolar
- - A simple solar system viewer written 100% in Python
+ - A simple real-time solar system viewer written 100% in Python
  -  Uses the Skyfield library to pull data from JPL's Development Ephemeris series de440s.bsp file, which includes data from 1849 to 2150
  -   Displays the system in a scrollable matplotlib window